yukiGitHubAc/lambda-dynamoIndex-alert/README.md

 # lambda-dynamo-alert

-It is a script for detecting throughput error of DynamoDB.
+It is a script for detecting throughput error of DynamoDB-Index.

 This script works on AWSLambda.